Facebook takes on 'clickjacking' spammers in court

 Selis said it may seem unlikely that anyone would click on such links, "but unfortunately they do."

-While the number of Facebook users actually scammed by clickjacking is not known, Selis said investigators had determined that some 280,000 users visited the locked content pages of Adscend during February 2011 alone.
+While the number of Facebook users actually scammed by clickjacking is not known, Selis said investigators have determined that some 280,000 users visited the locked content pages of Adscend during February 2011 alone.

 "So we know there are probably millions of Facebook users" exposed to the deception, she said.